-My counselling and art therapy practice is located both in Vancouver and on the Sunshine Coast in Gibsons, BC.
+My counselling and art therapy practice is located on the Sunshine Coast in Gibsons, BC, but is currently online.
 I have a Masters Degree in Counselling with a specialization in Art Therapy and am a Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors (BCACC) as well as a professional member of the Canadian Counselling and Psychotherapy Association (CCPA).
 Psychiatrist, Irvin Yalom, wrote something that really resonates with me; “I prefer to think of my patients and myself as fellow travelers, a term that abolishes distinctions between ‘them’ (the afflicted) and ‘us’ (the healers). … We are all in this together, and there is no therapist and no person immune to the inherent tragedies of existence.”
 I, too, have experienced adversity and pain and believe that this has provided me with a deep capacity for empathy and compassion.

 I have been privileged to travel the world and work with people from a wide range of backgrounds, cultures, and nationalities.
 I also speak Spanish and Italian.
 Through exposure to people from all over the world, I have grown to be an open-minded and respectful individual who is curious about the human condition.
 I have worked extensively as a counsellor and case manager for international students in an academic setting so, if you are an international student looking for support, I welcome you to contact me.